AdobeDocs/target-developers/src/pages/implement/server-side/net/get-offers.md

 |trackingServerSecure|String|No|The Adobe Analytics Secure Server in order for Adobe Target and Adobe Analytics to correctly stitch the data together.|
 |decisioningMethod|DecisioningMethod|No|Can be used to explicitly set ON_DEVICE or HYBRID decisioning method for on-device decisioning|

-The values of each field should conform to [Target View Delivery API](../../delivery-api/index.md) request specification.
+The values of each field should conform to [Target Delivery API](../../delivery-api/index.md) request specification.

 ## Response